marcellosicbaldi/EEG-processing/rest-task-rest/rest_task_rest.md

 I apply ICA to all the recording, and after preprocessing I want to analyze the processed data.
 The analysis involves the alpha rhythm (8-13/14 Hz), which we know is dominant during the relaxig phase.
 I want to see how it changes during T and R2.
 During the relaxed condition alpha is dominant in the posterior region of the scalp.
-It has the function of inhibiting processing of external stimuli, in particular visual (visual cortex is located posteriorly) --> helps the subject to isolate from the external enviromìnment (INTERNAL ATTENTION mechanism).
+It has the function of inhibiting processing of external stimuli, in particular visual (visual cortex is located posteriorly) --> helps the subject to isolate from the external environment (INTERNAL ATTENTION mechanism).

-Frequency domain analysis: I want to compute in each phase the PSD (using pwelch) of the 13 signals.
-Then I group the 13 electrodes in 3 macro regions of the scalp
+Frequency domain analysis: Icompute in each phase the PSDof the 13 signals.
+Then I group the 13 electrodes in 3 macro regions of the scalp: